2015 meeting of Ma Ying-jeou and Xi Jinping: Post-meeting press conference

 Post-meeting press conference from Taiwan side.

-After the meeting, representative of the People's Republic of China, Taiwan Affairs Office Director Zhang Zhijun, conveyed words from Xi that the meeting was a new page in history for cross-strait relations.
+Following the meeting, both sides held separate 30-minute press conferences.
+The mainland side held its conference first, led by Taiwan Affairs Office Director Zhang Zhijun.
+Zhang conveyed words from Xi that the meeting was a new page in history for cross-strait relations.
 He reiterated Xi's four points to Ma, which are adhering to the 1992 Consensus, developing cross-strait peace, expanding the effects of the prosperity to more public segments and cooperatively pursuing the Chinese renaissance.
 Zhang added that Xi agreed to establish the cross-strait hotline that can help both sides communicate with each other, avoid miscalculation and also to deal during emergencies and important matters.
 Taiwan's participation in the Asian Infrastructure Investment Bank was also encouraged.
 Xi told Ma that both sides are one family, emphasizing the same cultural and blood lineages of both sides of the Taiwan Strait and the improved relations over the past seven years.
 Ma told Xi that both sides should respect each other's value and way of life, and stating his five remarks, which are consolidating the 1992 Consensus, downgrading tension by solving problems peacefully and establishing cooperative efforts to revitalize the Chinese nation.

+Ma Ying-jeou holds an international press conference after the meeting.

 Ma began a press conference at 4:50 pm, during which he highlighted the importance of the fine details of the 1992 Consensus.
+At Ma Ying-jeou's international press conference, a table card with the ROC flag and the title "President" was placed on it.
+Scholar Chen Yixin pointed out that this would not have been possible without the basis of "mutual non-denial of governance" between the two sides of the Taiwan Strait.
+At the press conference, Ma Ying-jeou answered questions about the mainland's missile deployment against Taiwan, the establishment of cross-strait hotlines, mainland students going to Taiwan for undergraduate studies, and Taiwan's international participation.
+He also made part of the discussion content of the closed-door meeting public.
 Pointing out that the atmosphere of the meeting was harmonious, Ma said that Xi's words were conducive to the practicalities of cross-strait matters.
 He said that both sides talked about consolidating the 1992 Consensus, and adherence to the One-China policy, but maintained that both sides are free to interpret its meaning.
 However, he mentioned that the 1992 Consensus was reached on the basis of "different interpretation" of "One China", not "two Chinas, one China and one Taiwan, or Taiwan independence," none of which are permitted under the ROC Constitution.